pgrabarczyk/devops/README.md

 # devops
-Examples of using devops tools like terraform and ansible.
+Samples of using devops tools like terraform and ansible.

 ## Warning!
-Examples using Amazon Web Services creating services that can generate costs.
+Scripts using Amazon Web Services run services that can generate costs.

 ### Visualization / Draw
 To see draw of project open: